JeppeSRC/FuckMake/README.md

 -   `Action` Specifies the actions to be executed.
 -   `Files` A List of files separeted by the pipe `|` character, to be used as input files.
 This will be the contents of `%Input`.
 -   `OutDir` Is a path to where the files shall be written.
 This is the directory that will be in `%Output`.
--   `IncludeDir` Is a list of include directories.
+-   `IncludeDir` Is a list of include directories separated by the pipe `|` character.

 Executes the action once for every file in the `Files` list.
 Except if the resulting file was modified after the input file, basically only files that needs to be for instance compiled will.
 <br></br>